 Discussion

-Change 1

-There is duplication description in the following paragraph, it proposed to delete NOTE 1.

-Within the 5GS, the QoS Flow of the default QoS rule is required to be established for a PDU Session and to remain established throughout the lifetime of the PDU Session.
-The QoS Flow of the default QoS rule shall be a Non-GBR QoS Flow.

-NOTE 1: The QoS Flow of the default QoS rule provides the UE with connectivity throughout the lifetime of the PDU Session.
-That motivates the restriction of this QoS Flow to be of type Non-GBR.

 Change 2

 In section 5.7.1.4, there is duplication description, it is proposed to improve the wording.

 A default QoS rule is required for every PDU Session and associated with the QoS Flow of the default QoS rule.
 The default QoS rule is the only QoS rule of a PDU Session that may contain no Packet Filter Set in which case, the highest precedence value shall be used).
 If the default QoS rule does not contain a Packet Filter Set, the default QoS rule defines the treatment of packets that do not match any other QoS rule in a PDU Session.
 If the default QoS rule does not contain a packet filter, the reflective QoS shall not be applied to the QoS Flow of the default QoS rule.